ThanhAnPham/ThanhAnPham.github.io/_teaching/IP-teaching.md

 location: "Lausanne, Switzerland"
 ---

-Part of a super team of teaching assistants for the courses of Image Processing I and II taught by Profs.
-Unser and Van De Ville.
+Part of a super team of teaching assistants for the courses of Image Processing I and II taught by Prof. Unser, Prof. Van De Ville, Prof. Liebling, and Dr. Sage.
-Mix of laboratory in image analysis, and more mathematical exercises on paper (2017-2021).
+A good balance between laboratory in image analysis and mathematical exercises on paper (2017-2021).
+Head teaching assistant (2017-2020)